Did litter become a cargo cult? Sat 01 June 2024

 The video starts with three different ampullae patterns: a scallop, something undefined and a star-flower affair.
 It says they usually contained oil or water.

-We're interested in the small ones:
+We're more interested in small containers:

 Refillable ampullae.
 Source: Vintage Oil Cans - Dreamstime